Corn harvest late, but good quality

+Corn quality was really good in most parts of Kansas, according to recent reports

 The 2019 corn season is wrapping up.
-More than 97% of the corn in Kansas was ready to harvest last week, although only 74% was harvested as of Oct.
+More than 97% of the corn in Kansas was ready to harvest last week, although only 74 percent was harvested as of Oct.
 28, the USDA reported.
-This is behind the 82% average for this time period.
+This is behind the 82 percent average for this time period.

 This year’s season was late, due to heavy rains and flooding.
 Many of Adams’ neighbors had to replant.